2025 All-Ireland Senior Ladies' Football Championship

-The 2025 All-Ireland Senior Ladies' Football Championship, known for sponsorship reasons as the TG4 All-Ireland Senior Ladies' Football Championship, is the 52nd edition of the Ladies' Gaelic Football Association's premier inter-county ladies' Gaelic football tournament, taking place in spring-summer 2025 in Ireland.
+The 2025 All-Ireland Senior Ladies' Football Championship, known for sponsorship reasons as the TG4 All-Ireland Senior Ladies' Football Championship, was the 52nd edition of the Ladies' Gaelic Football Association's premier inter-county ladies' Gaelic football tournament, taking place in spring-summer 2025 in Ireland.

 were the winners, defeating in the final.

 Format

 Provincial championships

 The 12 teams first play in their provincial championships.

 There are only two teams in Ulster, so their championship is a single match.

 In Leinster and Connacht there are three teams, and there are four in Munster.
 In each of these provinces the teams play each other in a round-robin phase, with two teams progressing to the final.

 Group stage

 The 12 teams are drawn into four groups of three teams; seeding is based on performance in the provincial championships.
 Each team plays each other team in its group once, earning three points for a win and one for a draw.